 There is a huge misconception that nannies are more expensive than au pairs and many families chose an au pair simply because of the perceived financial benefits.
 I too once thought nannies were more expensive than au pairs until I started to break down the costs and look into the actual fees associated with hiring a foreign caregiver.
-In fact, our nannies are actually less expensive than hiring an au pair.
+In fact, our nannies are actually less expensive than hiring an au pair past one year of placement.
 The total weekly cost of having a foreign au pair is $449 according to Aupair in America's website (https://www.aupairinamerica.com/fees/).

 Our nannies start around $400/week.
 If you take our agency services fee averaged out over the year and the typical travel cost, you’re looking at $476 a week for everything!
 No hidden fees and no additional costs at all.
 In fact, if you’re looking for your au pair to stay longer than a year it can be an additional $6000-$8000 and there is no option of keeping them past two years.
 At Your Child's Nanny, your nanny can stay with you for as long as you both chose with no additional fees ever.
 You only pay us once and your nanny salary of around $400/week is your only ongoing expense.
 We also have a proprietary formula for helping families determine an appropriate salary based on your criteria, needs and expectations.
 We can almost always find a nanny for the budget conscious family as well.